jayantodpuji/shrunk/README.md

-## Motivation
+## Wiki

-I want to learn few things:

-1. How to design URL shortener
-2. How to dockerize
-3. How to test with K6.
-You can read this [log](./k6-test.md) for the story.
+You can check project [Wiki](https://github.com/jayantodpuji/shrunk/wiki) for more complete information.

 ## Overview